Is Croatia In Winter A Good Idea? Yes. Here’s Why & Where To Go

 The Platak Ski Resort is near the mountain towns of Snježnik and Risnja.
 Even though it’s only 10 km from the Croatian coast, snow does cover the area’s tall mountains for much of winter.
 Platak’s highest peak is Radeševo (1,363 meters above sea level), the ski resort’s longest and most famous trail.
 In addition to challenging skiing and snowboarding runs, several easier and gentler slopes are perfect for children and beginners.

 There’s even a Baby Trail, equipped with a conveyor belt for kids and tubing and sledding slopes.
-As one of coastal Croatia’s best ski resorts, Platak is an excellent destination for everyone, from families with small children to recreational and even professional skiers and snowboarders.
-Non-skiers also visit the area simply to enjoy its gorgeous winter scenery.
+As one of Croatia’s best ski resorts, Platak is an excellent destination for everyone, from families with small children to recreational and even professional skiers and snowboarders.
+Non-skiers also visit the area to enjoy its gorgeous winter scenery.

 Mukinje Ski Resort

-Located near one of Croatia’s most famous natural attractions—Plitvice Lakes—the Mukinje Ski Resort sits about 700 meters above sea level and offers winter sports for various visitors.
 It is only 2.5 km from Plitvice Lakes National Park’s Entrance 2 and 5 km from Entrance 1.
 Experienced skiers, recreationists, beginners, and children can all enjoy the wintry beauty of this part of Croatia.

-In addition to one ski lift with a capacity of 400 people per hour, there are several ski trails to choose from, all of which are about 400 meters long.
-The average slope gradient at Mukinje Ski Resort is only 15%, making this a suitable destination to learn how to ski or snowboard.
+The average slope gradient at Mukinje Ski Resort is only 15%, making it a suitable destination for learning to ski or snowboard.
 Most slopes are also great for sleighing and sledding.

 Čelimbaša Ski Resort